PerttuHamalainen/LLMCode/readme.md

 Use <code>python analyze.py --help</code> for info about additional optional arguments.

 ### Generated Output
+*Note that the results below are slightly different from the CHI 2023 paper, due to different coding examples.*

 [analyze.py](analyze.py) produces a number of output .csv files, and also prints a summary to the command line window.
 The [test_results](test_results) folder of this repository provides example results using [Bopp et al.](https://osf.io/25ptc/) "Why was this game art?" question responses.
 Note that the human codes are by us, as Bopp et al. coded multiple questions and responses as a whole.

 First, we provide a compact summary of code groups/themes, one group per row, and one example text: